Mike Halder

-Mike Halder (born 2 May 1996) is a German racing driver currently competing for TPR Motorsport in the TCR Spain Touring Car Series.
+Mike Halder (born 2 May 1996) is a German racing driver currently competing for ALM Motorsport in TCR Europe.

 Personal life

 Halder is the brother of fellow racing driver Michelle Halder.

 Career

 Halder began karting at the age of five, competing until 2013.
 During his karting career, Halder won the 2013 IAME International Final in the X30 Class, and was also runner-up in the KZ2 class of the ADAC Kart Bundesendlauf that same year.

 Stepping up to cars in 2014, Halder spent two years in Porsche Carrera Cup Germany before switching to Touring cars for 2016 as he joined Wolf-Power Racing to race in the inaugural season of the ADAC TCR Germany Touring Car Championship.
 In his first season in the series, Halder scored three podiums, with two of those being second-place finishes en route to a sixth-place points finish at the end of the year.

 The following year, Halder remained in the series, albeit switching to Wolf-Power Racing for his sophomore season.
 After taking his first podiums of the year at the Red Bull Ring by finishing second and third in the two races, Halder then took his maiden series pole at the Nürburgring before finishing second in race one.
 In the final two rounds of the season at Sachsenring and Hockenheimring, Halder finished on the podium in all but one race to secure runner-up honors in the championship.

 Switching to Honda ADAC Sachsen for 2018, Halder took his maiden win in TCR competition in the season-opening round at Oschersleben.
 Following this, Halder took two more wins at Nürburgring and at the Hockenheimring, which helped him end the year fourth in points.
 During 2018, Halder also made a one-off appearance in TCR Europe for KCMG at Barcelona, in which he won race two.

 Remaining with Honda ADAC Sachsen for 2019, Halder won at Oschersleben and Most to take an early championship lead.
 However, in the final five rounds of the season, Halder only scored four podiums as he ended the year fourth in points.
 Halder returned to the series for 2020, but left the series with immediate effect after being disqualified from race one at the Nürburgring.
 Switching to TCR Europe and Halder Motorsport for the rest of the season, Halder won at Le Castellet and Barcelona as he secured fourth in points.